cultureandempire/cultureandempire.github.io/cande.md

 Creative groups often adopt remixing conventions without formality and legalisms.
 For example, many music scenes consist of DJs who remix original material with new samples, lyrics, and their own sounds.
 Or, a group of graphic designers might swap material and combine each other's work.
 Lawyers tend to remix contracts without guilt.
 A knitting circle will share patterns and techniques.
 Gardener's clubs exchange tips, seeds, and plants.
 Doctors exchange remedies and diagnostics.
 Farmers share solutions to animal husbandry and pest control.
 The fashion industry utterly depends on remixing.

 Remixing is a natural way of working that has a long history with roots in our social psychology.
 Sharing one's ideas and work is good for everyone.
 No one likes a hoarder: imagine the reaction to a doctor who discovers the cure for a disease -- using all the knowledge given to him by others -- and refuses to share his new knowledge with others.
-He would be condemned as criminal.
+He or she would be condemned as criminal.

 The lust for money, especially in the form of business, breaks down this collaborative model.
 This can be an example of how the free market, which I generally like and respect, can work completely opposite to the interests of society at large.
 When businessmen get involved with commercializing a successful work, they have little choice -- in the conventional business model -- except to stop people from remixing the now precious work into new forms.
 It is of little consequence that the commercial hits are based on others' work.
 Informal sharing agreements cannot survive when the economic incentive to cheat is higher than the incentive to share.